federicominniti/LearnIt/README.md

 (Repository for large scale and multi structured databases' project)

 ## Main goals are:
-- To create an application (in this case with a GUI) that handle a large amount of data using NoSQL databases
+- To create an application (in this case with a GUI) that handle a large amount of data using NoSQL databases;
-- To use real datasets and preprocess them in order to uniform their content
+- To use real datasets and preprocess them in order to uniform their content.

 ## Project structure
  - `LearnItApp`: the Java(17) application module